argapost/Incompact3d/README.md

 [![Build Status](https://travis-ci.org/xcompact3d/Incompact3d.svg?branch=master)](https://travis-ci.org/xcompact3d/Incompact3d)

-## The Incompact3d code
+## The Incompact3d solver

-Incompact3d is a Fortran-MPI based, finite difference code for solving the incompressible Navier-Stokes equations along with multiple scalar transport equations.
+Incompact3d is Fortran-MPI solver for the incompressible Navier-Stokes equations along with multiple scalar transport equations based on compact finite-difference schemes.

 This repository contains a major upgrade in the Incompact3d code.
-The new version is faster, more flexible and friendly for new users.
+This version is faster, more flexible and friendly for new users.

 The main homepage for Incompact3d can be found at [incompact3d.com](https://www.incompact3d.com/).
 You can find a list of the work related to the code.